 What does atypical mole syndrome look like?

-Atypical moles are generally larger than normal moles (greater than 5 mm in diameter), and have irregular borders and some asymmetry meaning that they are often oval rather than round.
+Atypical moles are generally larger than normal moles (greater than 5 mm in diameter), have irregular borders and some asymmetry meaning that they are often oval rather than round.
 Their colour varies from pink to dark brown and they are usually flat or slightly raised from the surface of the skin.
 They can be positioned on any part of the body, but are most commonly found on sun-exposed areas such as the scalp, upper limbs and trunk.
 Atypical moles may resemble a melanoma in appearance; however, they do not have other features of melanoma such as persistent and ongoing change.